colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 # 10,000M Kernel Density

-Here's the kernel density for the 10,00m, years 2012-2021.
-2020 is discluded because of the pandemic year.
+Here's the kernel density for the 10,000m, years 2012-2021.
+2020 is not included because of the pandemic year.

 ```python
 ax = sns.kdeplot(